princessmortix/cobalt/README.md

                            language set following the ISO 639-1 format.
 Only takes effect if -d was passed as an argument.
                            Default: en
+  -b  --browser            Opens the response link in default browser, if
+                           successful.
+Default: false
 ```

 ## Downloading